jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

 (3C) Despite subsection (2), a person who is a party to an arrangement that is not a credit contract but is a credit contract under section 7 of the Credit Contracts and Consumer Finance Act 2003 may elect that the arrangement be treated under this section as being a credit contract in relation to the person.
 (4) Despite this section, financial services does not include— (a) the assignment or other transfer of a right to receive payment in relation to a taxable supply if, as a result of the assignment or transfer, output tax for the supply would not be or become attributable to a taxable period for the purpose of section 20(4):
-  (b) debt collection services provided by a person other than the creditor whose debt is being collected.
+  (b) debt collection services provided by a person other than the creditor whose debt is being collected:
+  (c) services provided by the collection agency under section 24 of the Resale Right for Visual Artists Act 2023.
 (5) Notwithstanding anything in this section, where any person supplies goods and services (being the supply of general accounting and record package services) to any person who is a supplier of financial services, or to a customer of the person who is a supplier of financial services, that supply shall, for the purposes of this Act, be deemed not to be a supply of financial services.

 ### 3A Meaning of input tax